Items tagged “spine”

 Brachial plexus root subdivisions (mnemonic)

 Mnemonics for brachial plexus root subdivisions include: Rad Techs Drink Cold Beer Robbie T Drinks Cold Beer Rugby Teams Drink Cold Beers Reach To Drink Cold Beer Read That Damn Cadaver Book Really Tired, Don't Care Now (nerve instead of branch) Red Toucans Don't Come Back Mnemonic Whe...

 Scoliosis is defined as an abnormal lateral curvature of the spine.
 It is quite common in young individuals and is often idiopathic and asymptomatic.
 In some cases, however, it is the result of underlying structural or neurological abnormalities.
-By definition, a scoliosis is any lateral spina...
+Terminology By definition, scoliosis is any la...

 Spinal fractures are usually the result of significant trauma to a normally formed skeleton, or the result of trauma to a weakened spinal column.
 Examples include: Jefferson fracture: ring fracture of C1 hangman fracture: bilateral pedicle or pars fracture of C2 dens fracture flexion teardro...

 The toothpaste sign in spinal imaging represents an extrusion of an intervertebral disc into the epidural space.
 It is called after the shape of extruded material relatively to the parent disc in a sagittal plane.

 Vertebral body squaring (differential)

 Vertebral body squaring refers to the loss of normal concavity of the anterior border.
 It is seen in a variety of conditions including: Differential diagnosis Ankylosing spondylitis Ankylosing spondylitis is the most common cause of vertebral body squaring.
 It usually involves multiple level...

 Perineural cyst around S1 nerve root

 Lipoma of the filum terminale